The Italian Game

 Key Moves and Ideas

-The key strategic idea for White in both lines is the same: use the bishop on c4 and rapid development to create pressure on the kingside, then expand in the center with d4 when the timing is right.
+Each of Black's responses leads to a fundamentally different type of game, but the key strategic idea for White remains consistent across all lines: use the bishop on c4 and rapid development to create pressure on the kingside, then expand in the center with d4 when the timing is right.

 The Italian Game after 3.Bc4.
 White's bishop targets the f7 pawn, the weakest point in Black's starting position.